firebase/extensions/rtdb-url-shortener/PREINSTALL.md

 Use this extension to create shortened URLs from URLs written to a Realtime Database path.
 These shortened URLs are useful as display URLs.

 This extension listens to your specified Realtime Database path.
-This extension shortens any URL written to that path then saves the shortened URL as a new field within the same database path.
+When any URL is written to that path, this extension shortens the URL then saves the shortened URL as a new field within the same database path.

 For example, you can configure this extension to trigger upon writes to the database path `YOUR_PATH/`.
 If a URL is written to `YOUR_PATH/<urlId>/<url>`, this extension shortens the original URL then writes the shortened URL to `YOUR_PATH/<urlId>/<shortUrl>`, resulting in a data structure like so: